ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_70_upgrade.md

 # Upgrading vCenter Server vSphere software from vSphere 6.5 or 6.7 to 7.0
 {: #vc_vsphere_70_upgrade}

 The {{site.data.keyword.vcf-auto}} offering is a fully automated deployment solution for the VMware vSphere® SDDC stack.
-It includes vSphere, VMware NSX®, and optionally vSAN™ products.
+It includes vSphere, VMware NSX®, and, optionally, VMware vSAN™ products.
 While the offering automates the most challenging parts of deploying, expanding, and contracting a VMware® SDDC-based infrastructure, it is not a managed service.

 It has a policy of supporting the automation of VMware® SDDC software versions within the range of n-1.
 If you want to continue to benefit from the VMware Solutions automation, you must use the most recent version of vCenter Server.